 Oregon State Fires Coach Trent Bray After Spiraling 0-7 Start; Beavers Become One of Nation’s Few Winless Teams

-A Season Spiraling Out of Control
+A Season Spiraling Out of Control: The Trent Bray Fired Context

-Roster Woes and Effort Concerns
+Roster Woes and Effort Concerns Surrounding the Trent Bray Fired Decision

-Looking Ahead: Uncertainty and the Path Forward
+Looking Ahead: Uncertainty and the Path Forward for Oregon State Football

 Author